whamer/Udacity_Data_Science_2/README.md

 ## Motivation for the project

 The aim of this analysis as part of the Udacity Data Science Nanodegree was to enable users to use a web interface to categorize text in the context of disasters.
+The users can benefit from such an application, as a quick categorisation of messages can enable a quick assessment of the respective situation.

 ## Summary of the results